folio-org/stripes-cli/README.md

 Example:
 ```
-stripescli alias add @folio/users ./path/to/ui-users
+stripescli alias add @folio/users ../path/to/ui-users
 ```

+Aliases can also be defined in a [.stripesclirc file](#stripes-cli-configuration).
+This is particularly useful if you have a group of Stripes UI apps that you develop locally with and prefer not to enter them individually on the command line.

 Note:  UI module aliases should not be used in production builds.
-As with yarn linking, a module aliased to a separately yarn installed repository will have no overlap for common dependencies, resulting in a larger bundle.
+As with Yarn linking, a module aliased to a separately Yarn installed repository will have no overlap for common dependencies, resulting in a larger bundle.

 ### `status` command